madhadron/mvc_for_the_web/README.md

 * Program 6 - More reusable views and controllers
 * Program 7 - Composite views
 * Program 8 - Manipulating the URL
+* Program 9 - Releasing views

 Material still to be written:
-* Releasing views - Wizards
 * Small multiples - Lists
 * Sorting and filtering small multiples - Tables
 * Tabs again as small multiples